William F. Quinn

-William Francis Quinn OESSH (July 13, 1919 – August 28, 2006) was an American lawyer and politician who served as the 12th and last governor of the Territory of Hawaii from 1957 to 1959 and the first governor of the State of Hawaii from 1959 to 1962.
+William Francis Quinn OESSH (July 13, 1919 – August 28, 2006) was an American lawyer and politician.
+He served as the 12th and last governor of the Territory of Hawaii from 1957 to 1959 and the first governor of the State of Hawaii from 1959 to 1962.
 Originally appointed to the office by President Dwight D. Eisenhower, Quinn was the last executive appointed by an American president, after American rule of the Hawaiian Islands began after the overthrow of the monarchy in 1893.
 He was also the last Republican to serve as governor until Linda Lingle in 2002.
 Quinn appeared as a guest on the television program What's My Line.
 He was the recipient of the Order of the Holy Sepulchre, a papal knighthood conferred by Pope John Paul II.
+He was the state's first Republican governor.

 Early years

 Quinn was born in Rochester, New York on July 13, 1919.
 His family moved to St. Louis, Missouri during his youth, where he attended prep school at St. Louis University High School and college at Saint Louis University, graduating in 1940.
 Quinn entered Harvard Law School, but only finished after his stint in the military.
 He graduated cum laude in 1947.
 He served in Hawaii in naval intelligence during World War II.
 Upon his discharge from service, he settled permanently in Honolulu, Hawai'i.